brennonyork/gaia/README.md

 SSH Capabilities
 ----------------
-The ssh class handles all socket implementation details related to remote command execution.
-The way ssh functions allows the user to only have to type the password once for execution of all commands in the task and without the necessity of passwordless ssh.
+The SSH class handles all socket implementation details related to remote command execution.
+The way SSH functions allows the user to only have to type the password once for execution of all commands in the task and without the necessity of passwordless SSH.
 Simply, it creates a socket file once the password is put in for all future traffic to pass through if specified.
 Once the socket file is removed (gracefully or otherwise) the session is terminated.
-Upon installation of Gaia through setup.py the ssh class is installed as well.
+Upon installation of Gaia through setup.py the SSH class is installed as well.

 ```python
 import ssh